-Prerequisite(s): Must be declared HPEA, HPEE, or HPES Major.
+Prerequisite(s): Must be a declared Pre-Athletic Training or Exercise Science Major.

-Recognizing various types of illnesses, emergency and stress situations and the ability to care for an injured person until professional help arrives are among the topics explored in this course.
-Emphasis is also given to rendering psychological first aid, developing splinting, bandaging and transportation proficiency.
-Also includes building an awareness of accident problems and ways to prevent potential accidents in the home, school, industrial or recreational environment.
-HPE 205 is not applicable to the HPE Core requirement.
+Recognizing various types of illnesses, emergency and stress situations and the ability to care for an injured person until advanced professional help arrives are among the topics explored in this course.
+The course will address the care rendered to be basic first aid, as well as the more advanced emergency management techniques used by prehospital healthcare providers.
+Emphasis will be given to prevention and recognition of illness/injury, the rendering of physical and psychological care, as well as the necessity for a team approach to emergency situations.
+HPE-205 is not applicable to the HPE Core requirement.